What is a PJC in NC?

 - There usually is no fine outside the ~$190 Court costs.

-- North Carolina allows one (1) PJC every three (3) years per insurance policy (be careful if you are on the same policy as a spouse or children) to avoid an auto insurance increase.
+- North Carolina allows one (1) PJC every three (3) years per insurance policy to avoid insurance points. (be aware if you are on the same policy as a spouse or children)

 - A PJC is better than a conviction as you may be able to later have the case dismissed and expunged (emphasis on the word "may")